-Geanakoplos (2003) proved a similar proposition for a special case corresponding to the extreme BV economy.
+Geanakoplos [18] proved a similar proposition for a special case corresponding to the extreme BV economy.
 Proposition 1 is more general and encompasses all other economies characterized by binary trees we will consider in this paper.

 The key assumption in the proposition is that the tree is binary.
 (This implies that the maxmin promise plus the U Arrow security, obtained by buying the asset while selling the maxmin contract, positively spans the set of feasible portfolios payoffs.)
 Another important ingredient in the proof is the continuum of distinct risk neutral agents.
 This allows us to find a marginal buyer who partitions the set of agents into "optimists" who want to leverage as much as possible and "pessimists" who do not want to compete with the optimists for any risky portfolio and who therefore end up holding no risk at all.
+Another important assumption is that the asset is valued for its dividends, not for its own sake (unlike housing).

-The reader can easily check that the key to the binary assumption is that the asset has two distinct payoffs in the immediate successors states of every node.
-We could have derived Var = 0 even if there were three successors states, or even multiple assets, provided that each asset had exactly two distinct payoffs in the following period.
-The proof also did not depend on there being two terminal payoffs 1 and R. There could just as well have been four final payoffs, a different one for each terminal node.
+The reader can easily check in the proof that the key to the binary assumption is that the asset has two distinct payoffs in the immediate successors states of every node.
+We could have derived VaR = 0 with three successors states, or even multiple assets, provided that each asset had exactly two distinct payoffs in the following period.
+The proof also does not depend on there being two terminal payoffs 1 and R. There could just as well have been four final payoffs, a different one for each terminal node, provided that the tree were still binary.
 It might be natural to assume that the worst terminal payoff after D is far worse than the worst terminal payoff after U: bad news makes a disaster possible.
-In that case, it is clear from Var = 0 that the maxmin promise at D would be much smaller than the maxmin promise at 0 and U, and hence leverage would be pro-cyclical in all projects.
+In that case, it is clear from VaR = 0 that the maxmin promise at D would be much smaller than the maxmin promise at 0 and U, and hence leverage would be pro-cyclical in all projects.
 But we shall not take this route.
-We shall tie our hands and assume that there are only two possible terminal outcomes, 1 and R, but we shall prove that leverage is nonetheless pro-cycical in the highest priced projects.
+We shall tie our hands and assume that there are only two possible terminal outcomes, 1 and R, but we shall prove that leverage is nonetheless pro-cyclical in the highest priced projects.

-3.4 Equilibrium and Uniqueness
+4.4 Equilibrium and Uniqueness

-We use proposition 1 to describe a system of equations that characterizes equilibrium.
+We use Proposition 1 to describe a system of equations that characterizes equilibrium.
 First we deal with the case in which each $s \in \{U, D\}$ has two successors.
-The system has six equations and six unkowns $p_0, p_U, p_D, h_0, h_U, h_D$.
+The system has six equations and six unknowns: $p_0, p_U, p_D, h_0, h_U, h_D$ .

-As was shown in proposition 1, at each state s there will be a marginal buyer, h_s , who will be indifferent between buying or selling Y. All agents $h > h_s$ will buy all they can afford of Y, i.e., they will sell all their endowment of the consumption good and borrow to the max using Y as collateral.
+As explained in the proof of Proposition 1, at each state s there will be a marginal buyer, $h_s$ , who will be indifferent between buying or selling Y. All agents $h > h_s$ will buy all they can afford of Y, i.e., they will sell all their endowment of the consumption good and borrow to the maxmin using Y as collateral.
 On the other hand, agents $h < h_s$ will sell all their endowment of Y and lend to the more optimistic investors.
 Equating demand and supply, or equivalently, expenditures and revenues, provides us with the first three equations in our system.

-At s = 0 aggregate revenue from sales of the asset is given by $p_0.^9$ On the other hand, aggregate expenditure on the asset is given by $(1 - h_0)(1 + p_0) + p_D$.
-The first term is total income (endowment plus revenues from asset sales) of buyers $h \in [h_0, 1)$.
-The second term is borrowing, which from proposition 1 is p_D .
+At s = 0 aggregate revenue from sales of the asset is given by $p_0$ .
+On the other hand, aggregate expenditure on the asset is given by $(1 - h_0)(1 + p_0) + p_D$ .
+The first term is total income (endowment plus revenues from asset sales) of buyers $h \in [h_0, 1)$ .
+The second term is borrowing, which from Proposition 1 is $p_D$ .
 Equating we have